Syedaaneesa/home-improvement/README.md

 ## 🧱 Key Features
 Designed custom Elementor layouts for the Home, About, Services, Gallery, and Contact pages

-Built a cohesive UI with smooth, intuitive navigation across the entire site
+Built a unified interface with smooth and intuitive site-wide navigation

 Developed a fully responsive design optimized for desktop, tablet, and mobile

-Optimized all media assets to improve loading speed and overall performance
+Optimized all media assets to enhance loading speed and overall performance

 Created reusable design components to support flexibility and future scalability